tdwg/bdq/tg2/_build_review/templates/bdqtest/bdqtest_landing-header.md

 | xsd:         | http://www.w3.org/2001/XMLSchema#           |

 ### 1.7 Referring to Terms (normative)
 In any technical treatment of the BDQ standard, a precise reference to a class or property term SHOULD be made using its qualified name (the namespace prefix followed by the term local name; e.g., `bdqffdq:InformationElement`) and the namespace IRI corresponding to the namespace prefix (e.g., 'https://rs.tdwg.org/bdqffdq/terms/' for `bdqffdq:`) MUST be provided.
 In less formal descriptions where the technical precision is not needed, the preferred label (skos:prefLabel, e.g., `Information Element`) or the term local name (e.g., `InformationElement`) MAY be used.
-You will find all of these methods of referring to BDQ-related terms throughout the BDQ documentation.
+The BDQ documents use all these methods.

 ## 2 A Brief Context for the BDQ Tests (non-normative)